Great MINDS Think Alike - Sourcefabric’s Strategic Partnership with News Agencies¶

 MINDS International is a non-profit organisation focused on innovation in the media industry.
 Its membership is restricted to news agencies from around the world, and they gather twice a year in global capital cities to network and exchange knowledge and expertise.

 As a developer of innovative tools for journalism, Sourcefabric is happy to be one of the media sponsors for the upcoming MINDS conference.
-One of our products, Superdesk, was developed together with news agencies, ensuring that its capabilities meet the day-to-day challenges of the newsroom.
+Our newsroom software Superdesk, was developed together with news agencies, ensuring that its capabilities meet the day-to-day challenges of the newsroom.
 For this reason, among others, Sourcefabric has been named a strategic technology partner to MINDS for the third year in a row.

 The first MINDS conference of 2017 takes place in Zurich on 27-28 April and will feature some 80 members in attendance; it is one of the largest gatherings in the organisation’s history.
 Sourcefabric representatives will join the technology architects, commercial directors, agency heads and editors in chief who comprise the MINDS membership to discuss the current challenges of digital journalism.